 - Top each piece of toasted crostini with a dollop of cashew ricotta, vegan bacon pieces and drizzled maple syrup.

-- Or how about this Crostini with Pecan Basil Pesto recipe by yours truly!
+If you love crostini, how about this Crostini with Pecan Basil Pesto recipe by yours truly!

 Whatever crusty bread you’re crunching on, enjoy!